Jacob7532/SimpleNextJSDashboard/README.md

 # Blockhouse Technical Assignment using Next.js Dashboard with Django Backend

-This was an assignment I was required to complete based off of some requirments given to me from the Blockhouse CEO to complete as a technical interview
+This was an assignment I was required to complete based off of some requirments given to me from the Blockhouse CEO to complete as a technical interview.
+This is a dashboard based off of their prompt and is only my solution to the given information.

 ## Setup Instructions